Hello everywann (haha),

 wannich fertig bin.

-So yeah, this simple test of replacing when with at what (point in) time is really all we need and if you just needed a quick fix, you can stop reading now.
+So yeah, this simple test of replacing when with at what (point in) time is really all we need and if you just needed a quick fix, you can skip right down to the quiz and see if you really got it.

 Like… why can we sometimes replace when and sometimes we can’t?